mevdschee/php-crud-api/README.md

     php build.php

-NB: The install script will patch the dependencies in the vendor directory for PHP 7.0 compatibility.
+The install script will no longer patch the dependencies in the vendor directory for PHP 7.0 compatibility.

 ### Development